Apple Push Notification Service

 APNs servers also have the necessary certificates, CA certificates, and cryptographic keys (private and public) for validating connections and the identities of providers and devices.

 Each provider must have a unique provider certificate and private cryptographic key, which are used to validate the provider’s connection with APNs.
 The provider certificate (which is provisioned by Apple) identifies the topics supported by the provider.
 (A topic is the bundle ID associated with one of your apps.)

 Your provider establishes connection trust with APNs through TLS peer-to-peer authentication.
-You initiate a TLS connection, get the server certificate from APNs, and validate that certificate on your end.
+After the TLS connection is initiated, you get the server certificate from APNs and validate that certificate on your end.
 Then you send your provider certificate to APNs, which validates that certificate on its end.
-Once this procedure is complete, a secure TLS connection is established; APNs is now satisfied that the connection has been made by a legitimate provider.
+After this procedure is complete, a secure TLS connection is established; APNs is now satisfied that the connection has been made by a legitimate provider.